ibm-ecosystem-engineering/envizi-workshop-2024/122-2-Create-Scope3-hierarchy-using-ConfigConnector/readme.md

 - Create Organization Hierarchy for Scope 3
 - Capture data into Scope 3 Accounts

-# 1. Download the Templates for Config Connectorx
+# 1. Download the Template for Config Connector

 1. Download the config connector excel template `Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX` from [here](./files/Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX) or from the shared Box folder.

-# 2. Create Organization Hierarchy using Config Connector for Scope 3
+# 2. Create Organization Hierarchy using Config Connector for Scope 3 (Optional)

 Now, Let's create the Scope 3 grouping structure as we have defined in our organization hierarchy.
     <img src="images/Org-Hier-S3.png">